Water Deer Reproduction - Suckling Behaviour

 "Successful suckling seemed to depend on the dam and the fawn getting into the 'inverse parallel' position described [in] sheep.
 In this orientation, the fawn's muzzle pushed against the teat while dam stood firmly with her head turned back, nosing at the fawn's hindquarters.
 Her back was arched and her hind leg extended in a way which raised the teat and made it more prominent."

-Gérard Dubost and his colleagues found that the mean duration of sucking among the free-range deer at Branféré was about a minute and 35 seconds for the first week after birth, increasing to just under two minutes at two or three weeks old and dropping off thereafter.
-Indeed, at between four and six weeks the fawns sucked for just over a minute, and the average duration was only 42 seconds by seven to nine-weeks-old.
-At Whipsnade, suckling events were difficult to determine as fawns were often obscured by the vegetation, but Stadler was able to observe 74 bouts each lasting on average about a minute (mean 57 seconds).
-Sex could be determined in 43 of these cases, and there was a difference, albeit not statistically significant; females suckled for an average of 75 seconds, and males for 55 seconds.
-As at Branféré, suckling duration at Whipsnade decreased significantly as fawns aged, averaging 102 seconds per bout during first month, 40 seconds during second month, and 27 seconds in fawns more than two months old.
-Overall, male and female fawns appear to suckle for the same duration and, while two fawns may suckle simultaneously, dams with several fawns may equally feed each individually.
+Suckling bouts are short and shorten further as fawns age.
+At Branféré Zoological Park in southern Brittany, Gérard Dubost and colleagues recorded a mean duration of around a minute and 35 seconds in the first week after birth, rising to just under two minutes at two to three weeks, then falling steadily to just over a minute at four to six weeks, and only 42 seconds by seven to nine weeks.
+At Whipsnade, vegetation often obscured the fawns, but Stadler managed to observe 74 suckling bouts averaging around a minute each (mean 57 seconds).
+In 43 cases where sex could be determined, females suckled for an average of 75 seconds and males for 55 – a difference that, while suggestive, was not statistically significant.
+The age-related decline seen at Branféré was mirrored at Whipsnade: bouts averaged 102 seconds in the first month, 40 seconds in the second, and 27 seconds in fawns older than two months.
+On the whole, male and female fawns appear to suckle for broadly similar durations, and while two fawns may nurse simultaneously, a doe with several young may equally feed each one in turn.

-Stadler remarked on how fawns younger than five days old looked exhausted after suckling, which probably explained why they appeared to terminate suckling of their own accord.
-By two weeks old, the fawns were larger and stronger, and the suckling was almost invariably terminated by the mother, often by simply walking forward a couple of steps.
+Stadler remarked that fawns younger than five days often looked visibly exhausted after nursing, which probably explained why they sometimes appeared to end bouts of their own accord.
+By two weeks, stronger and more robust, the dynamic had reversed: it was now almost invariably the mother who called time, most often simply by walking forward a step or two.

-Suckling is not always successful, particularly by very young fawns and when the mother and fawn fail to align in the inverse parallel configuration (i.e., fawn's head facing the dam's tail).
-Attempts are sometimes also rejected by the mother.
-In one particular example, observed by Endi Zhang at Whipsnade during the afternoon of 6th June 1993, a male fawn tried 10 times to suckle over a 12-minute period while walking behind its dam; all were rejected, although the dam did groom him.
-The fawn tried again 30 mins later, making another 18 attempts before he was finally allowed to suckle for 37 seconds.
+Suckling is not always successful, particularly in very young fawns or when dam and fawn fail to align in the inverse-parallel configuration (head to tail) that appears necessary for nursing to proceed.
+Mothers sometimes reject attempts outright.
+One particularly well-documented example, observed by Endi Zhang at Whipsnade on the afternoon of 6th June 1993, illustrates the persistence this can demand: a male fawn made ten attempts to suckle over a 12-minute period while trailing his dam, all of which she rejected, though she did pause to groom him.
+Thirty minutes later he tried again -- 18 more attempts -- before finally being allowed to nurse for 37 seconds.

 Milk matters

-There is a paucity of data on Chinese water deer milk.
-The Animal Diversity Website states that the milk is high in protein and antibody content, although they don't cite a source.
-Chaplin describes water deer milk as “rich and nourishing, with the first few feeds being predominantly colostrum”.
-Indeed, we know that the epitheliochorial placenta of ungulates impedes the transport of immunoglobulins - the large protein molecules associated with antibody production - so young are born in a hypo- or agammaglobulinemic state (i.e., with few, if any, immune proteins) and require a rapid intake of colostrum shortly after birth.
-Yong Xia and colleagues, in their 2008 paper to Modern Preventative Medicine, note that colostrum of water deer is 39% protein and contains 17 amino acids, seven of which are essential.
-Inorganic element analysis showed a high calcium content of almost 960 mg per 100g dry powder, plus copper, manganese, zinc and other trace minerals.
+Data on Chinese water deer milk are sparse.
+The Animal Diversity Web states that the milk is high in protein and antibody content, though without citing a source.
+Chaplin describes it as "rich and nourishing, with the first few feeds being predominantly colostrum", which is consistent with what we know of ungulate physiology more broadly.
+Because the epitheliochorial placenta of ungulates blocks the transfer of immunoglobulins -- the large protein molecules central to antibody production -- fawns are born in a hypo- or agammaglobulinaemic state, with few or no circulating immune proteins, and must take in colostrum rapidly after birth to acquire passive immunity.
+Yong Xia and colleagues, writing in Modern Preventative Medicine in 2008, found that water deer colostrum is around 39% protein and contains 17 amino acids, seven of them essential.
+Inorganic analysis revealed a calcium content of almost 960 mg per 100 g of dry powder, alongside copper, manganese, zinc, and other trace minerals.

-Chaplin analysed a small sample of water deer milk and reported it contained 18.4% total solids, 6% fat, 8% protein and no lactose.
-For comparison, cow's milk is approximately 3.6% fat, 3.3% protein, 4.1% lactose, while human breast milk is 3.5% fat, 1.5% protein and 7% lactose.
-In some other deer, red deer (Cervus elaphus) for example, the composition of the milk changes during the lactation period, but we have no data for water deer.
+Chaplin analysed a small milk sample and found it contained 18.4% total solids, 6% fat, 8% protein, and no lactose – a notably different composition from both cow's milk (approximately 3.6% fat, 3.3% protein, 4.1% lactose) and human breast milk (3.5% fat, 1.5% protein, 7% lactose).
+In some deer, red deer among them, milk composition shifts across the lactation period; whether this is true of water deer is unknown.

-Zhipeng Li and his team assayed the milk of eight does kept on a farm in China's Yancheng city for bacterial content.
-They recorded a high bacterial diversity in the milk (higher than reindeer), with an abundance of Pseudomonas spp. and Acinetobacter spp. (each accounting for about 12% of the bacterial genera present), with lesser contributions from Chryseobacterium spp. and Corynebacterium spp. (each around 5%) and Comamonas spp.
+Zhipeng Li and colleagues analysed the milk of eight does kept on a farm in Yancheng, China, for bacterial content, and found a notably high microbial diversity – higher than that recorded in reindeer.
+The dominant genera were Pseudomonas spp. and Acinetobacter spp. (each around 12% of genera present), with smaller contributions from Chryseobacterium spp. and Corynebacterium spp. (each around 5%) and Comamonas spp.
 (4%).
-At the taxonomic phylum level, bacteria belonging to the Proteobacteria (60% of bacterial microbiota), Actinobacteria (15%), and Bacteroidetes (14%) were dominant in the milk.
-We know that the stress of labour increases gut permeability in many mammals, allowing bacterial translocation from the gut into the milk, and in their 2017 paper to Scientific Reports, Li and his colleagues suggest that the penchant for multi-fawn litters in water deer may result in greater stress and greater permeability, thereby allowing for a more diverse milk microbiota.
+At the phylum level, Proteobacteria dominated (60%), followed by Actinobacteria (15%) and Bacteroidetes (14%).
+The stress of labour is known to increase gut permeability in many mammals, allowing bacteria to translocate from the gut into the milk; writing in Scientific Reports in 2017, Li and colleagues suggest that the demands of water deer's characteristically large litters may intensify this stress response, resulting in greater permeability and a correspondingly richer milk microbiome.

-The rich milk produced by water deer dams allows the fawns to grow rapidly.
-At Whipsnade, James Kirkwood and colleagues tagged and weighed 79 mother-reared fawns living free-range in the park.
-Fawns grew at a roughly linear rate during the first month, starting at around a kilogram and being almost three kilos (6 lbs 9 oz.) by 30 days old, with an average growth of 70 grams per day.
-Hand-rearing of fawns by the authors suggested 50-70 grams (1.7-2.5 oz.) per days, declining to 40 g/day (1.4 oz.) once weaned.
-In an article to Journal of East China Normal University (Mammalian Ecology Supplement) during September 1990, Li-xing Sun and Helin Sheng reported that fawns in Shanghai gained between 90 and 106 g/day (3-4 oz.) fairly consistently during their first month.
-Their weight had increased to 12 kg (26 lbs 6 oz.) by the age of six months.
-It appears, therefore, that the fawns can put on between 50 and 100 grams (up to 3.5 oz.) per day during the first month or so and have reached about 80% of their adult body weight by the time they're six months old.
+This rich milk fuels rapid early growth.
+At Whipsnade, James Kirkwood and colleagues tagged and weighed 79 mother-reared fawns living free-range in the park, finding that growth followed a roughly linear trajectory across the first month: fawns began at around one kilogram and reached almost three kilos (6 lb 9 oz.) by 30 days, gaining an average of 70 grams per day.
+Hand-reared fawns in the same study gained 50-70 grams (1.7-2.5 oz.) per day, falling to around 40 g (1.4 oz.) per day after weaning.
+In a 1990 paper in the Journal of East China Normal University (Mammalian Ecology Supplement), Li-xing Sun and Helin Sheng reported that fawns in Shanghai gained 90-106 g per day (3-4 oz.) consistently across their first month, reaching around 12 kg (26 lb 6 oz.) by six months of age.
+Taken together, these figures suggest fawns can add between 50 and 100 grams (up to 3.5 oz.) daily in the first month or so, and have reached roughly 80% of adult body weight by six months – a growth trajectory that, even by the standards of small deer, is impressively fast.